Any22/saba/README.md

-# Profile Page
+# My Prtfolio
-This is my portfolio page ,designed to showcase my technical skills, work, and contact information.
+This is my portfolio page ,designed to showcase my technical skills, assignments, peojects, and contact information.

 ## Build with
 HTML5, CSS3, Bootstrap4, jQuery and vanilla JavaScript.